Block Voter Model: Results and Discussion

-For each $N_{PCS}$, we can obtain the critical value $q_{c}$ by calculating the Binder's fourth-order magnetization cumulant $U_{L}(q)$ (Equation \ref{eq4}) as a function of the noise parameter $q$, for several lattice sizes $L$.
+For each $N_{PCS}$, we can obtain the critical value $q_{c}$ by calculating the Binder's fourth-order magnetization cumulant $U_{L}(q)$ (Eq. \ref{eq4}) as a function of the noise parameter $q$, for several lattice sizes $L$.
 For sufficiently large systems, these curves intercept each other in a single point $U^{*}(q_{c})$.
 The value of $q$ where occurs the intersection equals the critical noise $q_{c}$, which is not biased by any assumption about critical exponents since, by construction, the Binder's cumulant presents zero anomalous dimension\cite{binder1981, murilo2004}.
-In Figure \ref{fig03} we plot the reduced fourth-order Binder's cumulant for lattice sizes $L=100, 120, 140, 160,$ and $180$ and four different values of $N_{PCS}$.
+In Fig. \ref{fig03} we plot the reduced fourth-order Binder's cumulant for lattice sizes $L=100, 120, 140, 160, 180$, and four different values of $N_{PCS}$.
 From each set of curves, we obtain the critical noise parameter $q_{c}$ as well as the critical value $U^{*}(q_{c})$.
 As we can notice, there exists a strong dependence between the critical noise and the size of the persuasive cluster, i.e., when $N_{PCS}$ increases the critical noise also increases.
-Despite the observed dependence between $q_c$ and $N_{PCS}$, the value of the Binder's cumulant at the intersection point $U^{*}$ does not depend on the size of the persuasive cluster: We obtained $U^{*} = 0.606\pm0.004$ (discontinuous horizontal line in Figure \ref{fig03}), for all $N_{PCS}$, which is in agreement with the result for the Ising model on the regular square lattice \cite{blote1993}.
+Despite the observed dependence of $q_c$ on $N_{PCS}$, the value of the Binder's cumulant at the intersection point $U^{*}$ does not depend on the size of the persuasive cluster: We obtained $U^{*} = 0.606\pm0.004$ (discontinuous horizontal line in Fig \ref{fig03}), for all $N_{PCS}$, which is in agreement with the result for the Ising model on the regular square lattice \cite{blote1993}.
 In order to construct the phase diagram for the block voter model, we have performed this analysis for several values of the parameter $N_{PCS}$.

-The phase diagram in the $N_{PCS} \times q$ parameter space is shown in Figure\ref{fig04}.
-The curves were obtained using both the synchronous update with all adjacent spins to the persuasive cluster being updated at the same time, and the asynchronous one when just a single spin randomly chosen in the neighbourhood of the PCS is updated.
+The phase diagram in the $N_{PCS} \times q$ parameter space is shown in Fig. \ref{fig04}.
+The curves were obtained using both the synchronous update with all adjacent spins to the persuasive cluster being updated at the same time, and the asynchronous one when just a single spin randomly chosen in the neighborhood of the PCS is updated.
 For both updates, there exists a phase transition only for values of $N_{PCS}>2$.
 Moreover, the critical noise parameter $q_c$ is an increasing function of the number of spins in the persuasive cluster.
-In other words, we can conclude that how large the PCS is more power of persuasion it has.
+In other words, we can conclude that a larger PCS has more power of persuasion, when compared to a smaller one.